-Home health services (Continued) You pay Not covered: nursing care requested by, or for the convenience of, the patient or the patient's family; nursing care primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication.
-All charges.
-Alternative treatments Acupuncture - by a doctor of medicine or osteopathy for: pain relief when traditional therapies have been ineffective.
-Services must be obtained by referral from your primary care doctor and obtained from a participating plan provider.
+Alternative treatments You pay Acupuncture - Services must be obtained by a referral from your WHA brimary care doctor and obtained from a Landmark Healthcare participating Acupuncturist.
 Up to 20 visits per calendar year are covered with prior authorization.
-Chiropractic care for spinal manipulation only, for conditions causing headache, or neck and back pain, when traditional therapies have been ineffective.
-Services must be obtained by referral from your primary care doctor and obtained from a participating plan provider.
-Up to 20 visits per calendar year are covered with prior authorization. \$15 per office visit \$15 per office visit Not covered: All charges. naturopathic services hypnotherapy biofeedback The Changes.
-Educational classes and programs You Pay Coverage is limited to: Smoking Cessation-Nicotine transdermal systems, such as Habitrol or Nicoderm are covered as a "Wellness Benefit".
+Services include the following: - Acupuncture - Electroacupuncture - Moxibustion - Cupping - Acupressure, when acupuncture is not clinically appropriate \$15 per office visit Not covered: naturopathic serviceshypnotherapybiofeedback All charges.
+Educational classes and programs Coverage is limited to: Smoking Cessation-Nicotine transdermal systems, such as Habitrol or Nicoderm are covered as a "Wellness Benefit".
 You must obtain a prescription from your primary care physician.
 One 10-week treatment will be covered per member under any current or future WHA contract.
 100% of the cost of the medication, initially.
 Upon remaining smoke free for 90 days after treatment, as certified by your physician, WHA will reimburse you in full.
 You must be an active participant in WHA at the time of the reimbursement.
-Reimbursement should be requested within 60 days of certification.
-Diabetes self-management \$10 per office visit
+Reimbursement should be requested within 60 days of certification. • Diabetes self-management \$10 per office visit